samuelmebrahtu/ai-enhanced-coding-exercise/EXERCISE.md

 - Temperature control options for the LLM
 - Support for additional export/import formats (e.g., YAML)
 - Any ideas for features you have!

+Another idea is to use your experiences in Parts 1 and 2, develop a plan to enhance the application's compatibility with Windsurf.
+Implement your improvements in the `.windsurfrules` file.